siran/writing/books/A New Vision On Money/A New Vision Of Money - 217 Give yourself the luxury of being generous.md

 > Having had and given, then the world asserts that you have lost what you
 > possessed. ⁸The truth maintains that giving will increase what you possess.
 >
-> How is this possible? ²For it is sure that if you give a finite thing away,
+> How is this possible?
+For it is sure that if you give a finite thing away,
 > your body’s eyes will not perceive it yours.
 Yet we have learned that things
 > but represent the thoughts which make them.
 And we do not lack for proof that
 > when we give ideas away, we strengthen them in our own minds.
 Perhaps the form